Chapter 4 Visits, Exposures, and Exposure Groups

 Introduction

 The Visit and Exposure Specifications are used to define the proposed exposures for all the Scientific Instruments.
-While the number of parameters needed to define all possible instrument configurations is large, the Visit and Exposure Specifications has been simplified by using standard Instrument Configurations and Operating Modes to set most of the instrument parameters to default values.
+While the number of parameters needed to define all possible instrument configurations is large, the Visit and Exposure Specifications have been simplified by using standard Instrument Configurations and Operating Modes to set most of the instrument parameters to default values.
 The rest of the exposure keywords are used to define parameters that usually change from one exposure to the next, such as filters, exposure times, and special scheduling requirements.

 Before proceeding further, it is useful to define more carefully what is meant by an exposure, a subexposure, and by a visit.
 (Note: APT also uses Exposure Groups or Containers.)